-Reporters Without Borders (RSF) ranked Nigeria 126th out of 179 countries in its 2012 world press freedom index.
-The watchdog cites the "almost daily arrests and assaults" of journalists.
+Reporters Without Borders (RSF) ranked Nigeria 111th out of 180 countries in its 2015 world press freedom index.
+Freedom House NGO says the authorities "regularly harass, intimidate, and attack journalists in the field".

 Boko Haram, a militant Islamist group, has threatened the media.
 In April 2012, it bombed newspaper offices in Abuja and Kaduna.